excellenteasy/react-component/README.md

 You might also want to remove this README and write your own.

 ## Build process
-You will most likely only need these:
+You will most likely only need these one task:
-* `npm run serve`: sets up watchify and a livereload server; opens in your favorite browser
+`npm run serve`: sets up watchify and a livereload server; opens in your favorite browser
-* `npm run dist`: creates a minified build of your component in `dist/index.min.js`

 ## 5-minute comprehension
 So how does this build process work?
 Let's look at what the different files are for: